 The two fundamental questions with a substitution and delegation approach to harmonization are whether it ensures a fair and thorough information base and, more importantly, objective assessment and analysis to adequately inform federal decisions, and whether federal decision makers will have adequate appreciation for the underlying value judgements of provincial assessments, and for the complexities sustainability-based decision-making without having the federal government actively involved in the process of analyzing and assessing the information.
 The discretion to delegate appears unlimited, whereas the discretion to substitute is subject to certain limitations under section 33(1).

 For Panel Reviews, the approach to harmonization is focused on joint assessments.
 This includes the continuation of the long tradition of carrying out joint assessment with the provinces, a process that has generally worked well in the past.
-It also includes a new variation on the longstanding effort to identify an appropriate role for so called “life cycle regulators” in the assessment process.
-The focus here is on the new Canadian Energy Regulator (the CER, to replace the NEB), as well as the Canada Nuclear Safety Commission, and the NS and NL Offshore Petroleum Boards.
+The Bill includes a new variation on the longstanding effort to identify an appropriate role for energy regulators in the assessment process.
+The focus here is on the new Canadian Energy Regulator (the CER, to replace the NEB), as well as the Canada Nuclear Safety Commission (CNSC), and the NS and NL Offshore Petroleum Boards.

 Bill C-69 includes changes that would essentially treat the NS and NL offshore petroleum boards in a manner similar to the CER and the CNSC.
 The main difference is that in cases of panel reviews involving the offshore boards, the panels are to consist of 5 panel members, at least two of which are to be appointed from a roster from the offshore boards.
-The effect appears similar, to carry out a panel review that has a significance presence from the regulator, and the potential for a majority or even all panel members to be appointed from the offshore board roster.
-The ultimate question is what effect these alterations to the panel review process involving ‘life cycle regulators” will have on the quality and focus of the process and its ability to provide an appropriate basis for the “public interest” determination.
+The effect appears similar, to carry out a panel review that has a significant presence from the regulator, and the potential for a majority or even all panel members to be appointed from the offshore boards’ rosters.
+The ultimate question is what effect these alterations to the panel review process involving energy regulators will have on the quality and focus of the process and its ability to provide an appropriate basis for the “public interest” determination.

 Strategic and Regional Assessments

 Bill C-69 allows the Minister to initiate regional and strategic assessments.
 Neither is defined.
 Regional assessment can either be entirely on federal lands, or outside.
-If partly or completely outside federal lands, a cooperative approach is clearly preferred under Section 93, but a federal regional assessment remains an option.
-The assessments are to be carried out by the Agency or through a committee, with terms of reference to be established or approved by the Minister.
+If partly or completely outside federal lands, a cooperative approach is clearly preferred under Section 93, but a ‘federal only’ regional assessment remains an option.
+The assessments are to be carried out by the Agency or through a committee, with terms of reference to be established (or approved) by the Minister.
 Similarly, strategic assessments are to be conducted by the Agency or through a committee.
-The focus of strategic assessments is on federal policies, plans and programs, and classes of designated projects.
+The focus of strategic assessments is on federal policies, plans and programs (and their impact on project assessments), and classes of designated projects.

-The public is to have an opportunity to participate in the assessment, and to have access to relevant information.
-No further details are provided in Bill C-69 on the process or the outcome of a regional assessment.
+The public is to have an opportunity to participate in the regional or strategic assessment, and to have access to relevant information.
+No further details are provided in Bill C-69 on the process or the outcome of a regional or strategic assessment.
 The report is to be filed with the Minister, but there is no provision for decision making, and no guidance on how the results of a regional or strategic assessment are to be used in future project decisions.